AtharvaG07/QR-Code-Generator/README.md

 The source code for this project can be found on [GitHub](https://github.com/AtharvaG07/QR-Code-Generator.git)

-## Thank you for using our QR code generator!
+## Thank you for using my QR code generator!
 We hope you find it useful for your needs.
-If you encounter any issues or have suggestions for improvements, please let us know.
+If you encounter any issues or have suggestions for improvements, please let me know.

 # _Happy coding!_